1. Ada

 VZV is the same virus that causes chickenpox, a very common childhood infection.
 2 After a person has had chickenpox, VZV remains dormant in their body for the rest of their lifetime.
 If the virus reactivates, which can happen decades later, most often due to a weakened immune system, the resulting condition is called shingles.
 Although anybody who has already had chickenpox can develop shingles, the condition most commonly affects adults, typically those over 50 years of age.
 3

-The early signs of shingles are typically sensations of itching, numbness or a burning pain on the skin of the face, chest or back; in most cases this develops into the condition’s characteristic rash.
+The early signs of shingles are typically sensations of itching, numbness, or burning pain on the skin of the face, chest, or back; in most cases, this develops into the condition’s characteristic rash.

 • Neck